Why Women’s Health is Different

 I often talk about MassBio as a convener – an engine for bringing together talented people, big ideas and powerful resources to help tackle seemingly intractable problems.
 Part of being a convener is finding the right partners.
 Collaborating with the Massachusetts Caucus of Women Legislators, which represents 31 percent of the legislature, we were able to bring together the health care and biotech communities, government leaders, and patients at the Statehouse for a long overdue conversation on women’s health.

-Rep. Carole Fiola, co-chair of the Massachusetts Caucus of Women Legislators, speaks.
+Rep. Carole Fiola, member of the Massachusetts Caucus of Women Legislators, speaks.
 (Photo by John Wilcox)

 The symposium on “Why Women’s Health is Different” was equal parts inspiring, thought-provoking and…maddening (I’ll get to why in a minute).